Dr. Jessica Hoel, Assistant Professor of Economics, Economics and Business Department, Colorado College

 Erica Bever serves as the Director of Research for Harvard College Admissions and Financial Aid.
 With over a decade in institutional research experience, Erica provides analytic support to policy initiatives promoting access and affordability at Harvard.
 Erica also serves as a member of the admissions and financial aid committees.
 Erica previously worked at the College Board, the Office of the President and Provost at Harvard and in management consulting.
 Previously, Erica served as a board member and acting treasurer for the Association of College Counselors at Independent Schools (ACCIS) from 2009 – 2013.
 Erica holds an EdM in Higher Education from the Harvard Graduate School of Education and a BA in Economics and English from Wellesley College.
 She lives in Arlington, MA with her husband, two children, and dog.

-Linda is currently the Vice President of Strategic Partnerships at Global Citizen Year.
-In this role she leads higher education partnerships and oversees the organization’s monitoring and evaluation strategy.
+Linda is the former Vice President of Strategic Partnerships at Global Citizen Year.
+In this role she led higher education partnerships and oversaw the organization’s monitoring and evaluation strategy.
 Prior to joining Global Citizen Year Linda spent three years as Executive Director of the Open Government Partnership, an international organization that promotes government transparency and accountability.
 From 2004 through 2012, Linda was a Program Officer at the Hewlett Foundation, where she helped create a new philanthropic program focused on Global Development.
 While at Hewlett, Linda managed a large portfolio of grants designed to promote citizen oversight of public spending and service delivery in developing countries.
 Earlier in her career, Linda managed civic education and election monitoring programs in Latin America for the National Democratic Institute for International Affairs.
 Linda holds a Master’s in Public Administration from the Woodrow Wilson School at Princeton University and a BS in Political Science from Duke University.
 She currently lives in San Anselmo, California with her husband and two daughters.

 Since 2001, Mark has been the Vice President for Enrollment at Colorado College.
 Prior to that he served as the Director of Admission at Occidental College, worked as a teacher and college counselor at Harvard-Westlake and Marlborough Schools, and as an Assistant Dean of Admission at Bates College.
 He holds a BA degree from Bates and an EdM degree from Harvard University.
 Mark is Past President of the Common Application, serves on the Board of the High Mountain Institute in Leadville, CO and the Cloud Forest School in Monteverde, Costa Rica, is a member of the Advisory Board of the Mastery Transcript Consortium, and is on the Marketing and Enrollment Committee at The Colorado Springs School.